Work in progress

 - propose ways for sustainable data collection on selected indicators.

-The work of this task force is expected to be completed in early 2013.
+The work of this task force is expected to be completed in 2014.

 The OECD recently launched a new Gender Equality website which presents the work carried out under the OECD Gender Initiative.
 The Gender Data Portal includes selected indicators which shed light on gender inequalities in education, employment and entrepreneurship.
 The data cover OECD member countries, as well as Russia, Brazil, China, India, Indonesia, and South Africa.